Matava Resort is on the South East side of Kadavu Island facing the predominant South Easterly swell.

 Our friend and neighbor, Ian ‘Tommo’ Thompson, retired Kiwi pro surfer and board shaper chose to retire here because of the surfing found right on our doorstep.

 If you do wish to surf here, you will need to advise the airline that you will be carrying a surf board.
-Pacific Sun does have some size restrictions which may prevent you from bringing a Longboard.
+Fiji Airways (Fiji Link) does have some size restrictions which may prevent you from bringing a Longboard.